 There are wonderful tools to simplify Pins, Pinning and Social Media.
 I’m still figuring out my favorite resources and every week it seems like there is a new app in town that shakes things up in the blogging world.
 Here’s what I’m using now!

 A simple to learn program that can take the headache out of creating pins.
 It’s a simple drag and drop with preformatted text boxes and photos.
 Canva is linked with WordPress so you don’t have to toggle between programs.
 It also works well with Tailwind.

 One of the best features of Canva is you can create templates and repeat your images over and over again.
-You can also upload your stock photos and create a custom library for yourself.
+You can also upload your stock photos (I like using Haute Stock) and create a custom library for yourself.
 This saves a lot of time instead of searching your laptop for where you have saved your images.

 This platform allows companies, big and small, to watch all their social media channels at once.
 Facebook, GooglePlus, Linkedin … a total of 35 global media channels.
 A free account is available for managing 3 or less media accounts.